GabeScott/standard-works-vault/General Conference/2012 April - Believe, Obey, and Endure.md

 # Believe, Obey, and Endure

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2012 General Conference*

+>*Believe that remaining strong and faithful to the truths of the gospel is of utmost importance.
+I testify that it is!*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/believe-obey-and-endure?lang=eng)